-Non-financial assets are subject to impairment tests whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
-Where the carrying value of an asset exceeds its recoverable amount (i.e. the higher of value in use and fair value less costs to sell), the asset is written down accordingly.
+Property, plant and equipment are subject to impairment tests whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
+Where the carrying value of an asset or a cash generating unit (CGU) exceeds its recoverable amount (i.e. the higher of value in use and fair value less costs to dispose of the asset), the asset is written down accordingly.
+The Group view each restaurant as a separate CGU.
+Value in use is calculated using cash flows over a 10 year period discounted at 10%.

-Impairment charges are included in the administrative expenses line item in the consolidated statement of comprehensive income.
+Impairment charges are classed as an exceptional expense and are shown on the face of the consolidated statement of comprehensive income.

-(I) Onerous contracts
+(k) Onerous contracts